brycekinsey/jekport/docs/config.md

 ## General Site Settings

 * `title`: This will be displayed as the website's name in your browser tab.
 * `description`: This will be meta HTML tag content.
-This can be ignored.
 * `baseurl`: The subpath of your site
   * set this to **""**, if you renamed the repository to `<user>.github.io`